 We’re gardeners.
 We don’t need a patch of earth to grow our own food.
 No siree.
 We can grow our food on our windowsill.
 In a plastic salad box.
 In a mason jar.
 Heck, we can even grow food FROM food.
 Yep.
-Gardeners can do all of that
+Gardeners can do all of that!

 Herbs & More

 Herbs are probably the easiest to grow indoors.
 Those that we eat for leaves need the least light and indoor light is just never the same as the outdoor sun.
-Plus, herbs pack a punch so you can snip a little for a lot of flavour.
+Plus, herbs pack a punch so you can snip a little for a lot of flavor.

 Try growing them in a hydroponic window farm!
 This very cool system uses plastic bottles and drip lines to grow plants without soil right in your window.
 This would be the perfect system for a foodie or chef, but I think it looks pretty cool as well.

 Salad lovers rejoice – you can grow greens indoors all year with this handy dandy DIY salad shelf!

 You can even use the parts that you cut to grow a new plant as you can see in How to Propagate Basil from Cuttings.